How Does Under Armour Compete Against Nike and Adidas?

 6. Challenges Under Armour Faces in Competing Globally

-Yet, its focus on functional innovation and niche authenticity keeps it relevant among athletes and serious gym-goers.
+However, its niche authenticity keeps it relevant among serious athletes and gym enthusiasts.

 7. What Startups Can Learn from Under Armour’s Strategy